jasonbot/weblog/content/weblog/understanding-async-programming-from-fundamentals.md

 ## The problem

 Async code _can still block_ if it calls synchronous functions, and you have to keep track of what code _is_ and _isn't_ async, avoiding mixing the two.
-Python, by nature of having an event loop at the interpreter level, is more susceptable to this than Javascript, but you still need to take care not to call long-running non-async functions from async code.
+Python, by nature of having an event loop at the interpreter level, is more susceptible to this than Javascript, but you still need to take care not to call long-running non-async functions from async code.

 ## Conclusion